smp4/execalc/README.md

 * what do i need to have isntalled as a consumer
 * publish to pdf (html method, so users dont have to install tex?)
 * commenting and annotating engine - utterances probably, comments go to the gh repo, not some other service.
+* how to include something in narrative text that is pulled from an external API (eg how to do something like executing code and formatting the output in eg jinja?)